 - 4 T. and ½ cup sugar

 Mix together cream cheese and 4 tbsp. of sugar.
 Cut puff pastry into sheets at the folds; then cut each sheet into 5 small rectangles.
 Fill each rectangle with a small spoonful of the cream cheese mixture, and seal-close with water.

-Coat pastry in egg white and roll in plate of sugar.
+Coat pastry in egg white and roll in a plate of sugar.
 Place seal-down on a cookie tray lined with parchment paper.

 Bake at 400° for 15 minutes, or until golden brown.
-Remove the quesitos from the oven and immediately brush tops with light corn syrup.
+Remove the quesitos from the oven and immediately brush the tops with light corn syrup.
 Let it cool a little before serving them.